S1GNAL-ZERO/S1GNAL-ZERO.github.io/README.md

 **Detecting truth in digital noise, one signal at a time.**

-*S1GNAL.ZER0 - Because truth matters in the age of virality.*
+*S1GNAL.ZERO - Because authenticity matters in the age of virality.*

 </div>